 Gore is a founding member of the Sustainable Apparel Coalition which developed the Higg Index to drive transparency of fair labor conditions within the value chain.
-Gore is also an active user of the HIGG Index for assessing and sharing sustainability performance of our manufacturing units.
-To that end, in 2018, the HIGG Index rolled out the HIGG Facility Social & Labor Module (FSLM), a comprehensive tool designed to assess labor practices, including forced and child labor.
-In 2019, Gore Fabrics is preparing for the first independent verification by a certified third-party auditing company of our own manufacturing facility in China using this new tool.
+Gore Fabrics is an active user of the Higg Index for assessing and sharing sustainability performance of our manufacturing units.
+In 2018, the Higg Index rolled out the Higg Facility Social & Labor Module (FSLM), a comprehensive tool designed to assess labor practices, including forced and child labor.
+In 2019, Gore Fabrics received the first independent verification by a certified third-party auditing company of our own manufacturing facility in China using this new tool.
 The results are available on the Higg Portal for our customers to review.
-FSLM verification audits will be conducted in other Gore manufacturing facilities as the tool becomes available in those countries and the results will be shared with our business partners.
-We encourage our suppliers and business partners to use the Higg Index FSLM to assess their performance on fair working conditions.
+FSLM verification audits will be conducted in other Gore Fabrics manufacturing facilities and the results will be shared with our business partners.
+We encourage our suppliers and business partners to use the Higg Index to assess their performance on fair working conditions.

-Our GORE® Wear business has affiliated with the Fair Labor Association (FLA), adopting that organization’s Code of Conduct for garment manufacture.
-This requires that GORE® Wear garment manufacturing facilities conduct business in alignment with the FLA Code of Conduct or an equivalent code of conduct and to perform third party audits, and a confidential reporting channel is established by GORE® Wear for complaints of non-compliance with the Code.
+Our GORE® Wear business has been affiliated with the Fair Labor Association (FLA) since 2012, adopting that organization’s Code of Conduct for social compliance in garment manufacture.
+This requires that GORE® Wear’s supplier facilities conduct business in alignment with the FLA Code of Conduct, which is monitored through third party audits, and a confidential reporting channel is established by GORE® Wear for complaints of non-compliance with the Code.
 Additionally, independent social audit spot checks are performed by the FLA with results made public on the organization’s website.
 In 2017, GORE® Wear earned FLA accreditation, the organization’s highest recognition for socially responsible sourcing.
 In September 2019, Sitka® Wear, another vertical business brand of Gore, also joined the FLA.
-Also in 2019, in an effort to combat forced labor, GORE® Wear joined the American Apparel & Footwear Association and Fair Labor Association's Industry Commitment to Responsible Recruitment which calls on brands to uphold certain standards when employing foreign migrant employees and to publicly report on their efforts.
+Also in 2019, in an effort to combat forced labor, GORE® Wear joined the American Apparel & Footwear Association (AAFA) and FLA's Industry Commitment to Responsible Recruitment which calls on brands to uphold certain standards when employing foreign migrant employees and to publicly report on their efforts.
 GORE® Wear reports to AAFA & FLA on the steps we are taking to implement the pledge.
 In 2020, in order to enhance transparency and accountability on our sourcing practices, GORE® Wear publicly disclosed the list of our Tier 1 supplier facilities.

 Gore strives to be fair to everyone with whom we do business.
-We value fair labor practices, we continue to review our Enterprise for risks of modern slavery and human trafficking, and commit to mitigating those risks wherever we find them.
+We value fair labor practices; we continue to review our Enterprise operations for risks of modern slavery and human trafficking and commit to mitigating those risks wherever we find them.